 - USE LINKEDIN.
 Focus your search and social efforts on LinkedIn, get a premium membership and use targeting or InMail to find critical contacts.
 If you don’t understand LinkedIn best practices, research it online—there are tons of useful free resources to learn how to do this.

-- KEEP YOUR NETWORK UPDATED.
+- EMAIL CAMPAIGN.
 One of the most effective networkers I have met created an email list for all of his networking contacts and sent out an update on his status once a month during his search.
-It kept all of us vested in his success and I thought it was a unique and valuable strategy.
-I’m sure it led to more networking opportunities for him.
+Others have included their target list in their broadcast emails, which is highly effective.
+This keeps everyone vested in your success, and I think it is a unique and valuable strategy.
+It will lead to more networking opportunities.
 Even if you don’t take this step, make sure to send thank you emails and update each networking contact after meeting with one of their referrals.
 Once they give you advice, they are now vested in your success.

 - UNDERSTAND RECRUITERS.
 Send your resume to all online and executive recruiters, but realize they work for the employers and won’t call you unless they have a job that you perfectly match on paper.
 While there are a few who have a long term mindset and look to build relationships, their primary job is to provide employers with multiple candidates with perfectly matched credentials, then let the company determine the best cultural and strategic fit.

 - FOCUS LOCAL.
 Even if you’re willing to relocate, companies will not want to talk to you if you’re from another market.
 Perhaps if you are in a super specialized technical field your opportunities may be more national, but if you’re in general management, operations, accounting or finance your best odds of finding a good opportunity are likely local.
 If you’re serious about moving, then relocate to the city first or rent an apartment and make a commitment to begin networking there.
 Online job applications in a city you’re only casually interested in will just waste your time.